Punic people: 146 BC–700 AD

+Carthage was rebuilt about 46 BC by Julius Caesar, and settlements in the surrounding area were granted to soldiers who had retired from the Roman army.
 People of Punic origin prospered again as traders, merchants and even politicians of the Roman Empire.
-Carthage was rebuilt about 46 BCE by Julius Caesar and settlements in the surrounding area were granted to soldiers who had retired from the Roman army.
-Carthage once again prospered and even became the number-two trading city in the Roman Empire, until Constantinople took over that position.
-The emperor Septimius Severus had Punic ancestry, and was said to speak Latin with a "Punic accent".
-Under his reign Carthaginians rose to the elites, and their deities were incorporated into the local imperial cult.
+The emperor Septimius Severus had Punic ancestry.

 As Christianity spread in the Roman Empire, it was especially successful in northwest Africa, and Carthage became a Christian city even before Christianity was legal.
 Saint Augustine, born in Thagaste (modern-day Algeria), considered himself Punic, and left some important reflections on Punic cultural history in his writing.
 One of his more well known passages reads: